mohammad-babaee/SIMIN-TROJAN-Python-Auto-Trojan/README.md

-# SIMIN TROJAN - Python Auto Trojan [Script For Automatic Creating Trojan With Metasploit ]
+# SIMIN TROJAN [Python Auto Trojan]

+[Script For Automatic Creating Trojan With Metasploit ]

 Do You Want to Create a TROJAN &amp; Hack An Android Device Without Writing Code or Have a Challenge With Metasploit ?
 If The Answer is : Yes , This Script Is For You !